My background:

 How things grew:

 Over time my interest expanded, so I set up the DNA project to prove some family rumours (partially done), and see how other families may have related.
-So far, they don't, but there are several other main lines out there waiting to find willing representatives (see the Wanted! pages, and do please join us).
+Initially they didn't, but that changed in 2010 with excellent matches between three previously believed to be distinct lines.

 What happened next: